harsharora1710/AST/Readme.md

 docker run -p 3000:3000 rule-combiner

-Alternatively, if you are using Docker Compose, you can start the application with:
+### Alternatively, if you are using Docker Compose, you can start the application with:

 docker-compose up

+### You have to enter your MongoDB link in place of "YOUR_MONGO_URL".

 ### Access the Application